 - Caramelized Onions

 - As the brats simmer, the beer will begin to foam, this is good!
 Just make sure you watch your pot so that the beer does not boil over.
-About halfway through cooking, poke each of the brats to make sure they don’t explode (you’ll understand).
-You know you brats are done cooking when they have firmed up and are no longer pink inside.
+About halfway through cooking, poke each of the brats to make sure they don't explode (you'll understand).
+You know your brats are done cooking when they have firmed up and are no longer pink inside.

 - Serve brats on a toasted bun and with all of your favorite toppings!
-Enjoy with an ice-cold Heineken 0.0.
-Cheers!

 Tips & Notes